datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 comment on table staging.review is 'Review and/or Rating harvested from site';
 comment on column staging.review.work_refid is 'Unique identifier of book (piece of work as ref to lt)';
 comment on column staging.review.dup_refid is 'Duplicate id associated to a "master" work_refid (duplicates exist in lt)';
-comment on column staging.review.work_uid is 'Work id used iby other site; to map with lt''s work_refid during harvest';
+comment on column staging.review.work_uid is 'Work id used by other site; to map with lt''s work_refid during harvest';
 comment on column staging.review.parsed_review_date is 'Parsed date from raw string';
 comment on column staging.review.likes is 'Nb of users liking the review (concept such as likes, green flag)';